Muslim conquests of Afghanistan: 7th century

-Al-Baladhuri records that under Muawiyah, Sistan's governor 'Abbad b.
+Al-Baladhuri records that under Mu'awiya, Sistan's governor 'Abbad b.
 Ziyad b.
 Abihi raided and captured the city of Qandahar after bitter fighting.
 He also mentions the characteristic high caps of the people of the city.
 Though his text is somewhat ambiguous, it seems that 'Abbad had renamed the town as Abbadiya after himself.
 The Muslim rule was probably toppled and the name is never heard after his governorship ended in 680–1, by 698 there was no Muslim-controlled region east of Bost.
 The city was ruled by Arab Muslims and Zunbils, and then later Saffarids and Ghaznavids.
 It is infrequently mentioned in the early Islamic sources.

 In 681, Salm b.
 Ziyad was appointed the governor of Khorasan and Sistan by Yazid I. He appointed his brother Yazid b.
 Ziyad, apparently to lead a military expedition against the Zunbil of Zabulistan.
 The expedition however was disastrous, with Yazid being killed, his brother Abu-'Ubayda captured, while Arabs received heavy casualties.
 Salm sent an expedition by Talha b.
 'Abdillah al-Khuzai to rescue his brother and pacify the region.
 The Arab captives were ransomed for half million dirhams and the region was pacified more through diplomacy than force.

 After Talha's death in 683–684, a virtual anarchy was unleashed amongst Sistan's Arabs.
-His army refused allegiance to Yazid or Muawiyah II and his son 'Abadallah had to abandon Zarang, which was left without any in charge.
+His army refused allegiance to Yazid or Mu'awiya II and his son 'Abadallah had to abandon Zarang, which was left without any in charge.
 Many Arabs took over various quarters of Zarang and areas of Sistan.
 This prompted the Zunbil and his allies, who had already inflicted a humiliating defeat on the Arabs earlier, to intervene in the Arab affairs at Sistan and Bust.
 Baladhuri says of this period:

 During the Second Fitna period, the Zunbil attacked Sistan in 685 but was defeated and killed by the Arabs.

 Abdalmalik appointed Umayya ibn Abdallah ibn Khalid ibn Asid as governor of Khorasan in 74 AH (693-4 AD), with Sistan included under his governorship.
 Umayya sent his son Abdullah as head of the expedition in Sistan.
 Though initially successful, the new Zunbil was able to defeat them.
 Per some accounts, Abdullah himself was killed.
 Umayya was dismissed and Sistan was added to the governorship of al-Hajjaj ibn Yusuf.